z0nam/econMathExams/README.md

 # econMathExams
-Examinations for Mathmatis for economics (Namun Cho).
+Examinations for Mathmatics for economics (Namun Cho).
 Language: Korean